Legal$\Delta$: Enhancing Legal Reasoning in LLMs via Reinforcement Learning with Chain-of-Thought Guided Information Gain: Experimental Methodology

+\textbf{Evaluation Metrics.} Following recent work~\cite{yue2023disc}, we design comprehensive evaluation metrics: F1 and Jaccard (Jac) scores are used for SPP-F and CCP tasks, while accuracy is used for others.

-In our experiments, we adopt the Qwen2.5-Instruct series due to its superior reflective capabilities and cognitively informed reasoning behavior~\cite{gandhi2025cognitive}, including the 3B, 7B, and 14B parameter models~\cite{qwen2025qwen25technicalreport}, as backbone language models to ensure a comprehensive evaluation across different model scales.
+\textbf{Implementation Details.} In our experiments, we adopt the Qwen2.5-Instruct series due to its superior reflective capabilities and cognitively informed reasoning behavior~\cite{gandhi2025cognitive}, including the 7B and 14B versions~\cite{qwen2025qwen25technicalreport}, as backbone LLMs to ensure a comprehensive evaluation across different model scales.
 During training, we use a batch size of 2 per GPU and a learning rate of 5e-5.
 For LoRA fine-tuning, we use a rank of 32.
-We use nucleus sampling with temperature of 0.9 and generate $G=6$ samples per prompt.
-For information-gain, we set a temperature of $T=0.2$.
-More training implementation details of Legal$\Delta$ are presented in Appendix~\ref{app:details}.
+We use nucleus sampling with a temperature of 0.9 and generate $G=6$ samples per prompt.
+To calculate the information gain, we set a temperature of $T=0.2$.